binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 Now it's time to build the bootstrap compiler.

 GCC requires some additional libraries, which are listed in its [prerequisites page][gcc-prereq].
-We will use the versions that ships with Arch Linux, since they are recent enough.
+We will use the versions that ship with Arch Linux, as they are recent enough.

 ```bash
 sudo pacman -S --noconfirm --needed libmpc mpfr gmp